xeolabs/xeoEngine-experiment/README.md

 ## Concept

-Via JSON-RPC calls, xeoEngine lets us plug actors together to create a 3D worlds, then fire calls at the actors to make the worlds do stuff. xeoEngine dynamically loads actors from libraries of [RequireJS](http://requirejs.org) AMD modules.
-The aim is to have an extensive library of those actors, from which we select the ones we need for each application we build on xeoEngine.
+Via JSON-RPC calls, xeoEngine lets us plug actors together to create 3D worlds, then fire calls at the actors to make the worlds do stuff.

+xeoEngine dynamically loads actors from libraries of [RequireJS](http://requirejs.org) AMD modules, and the aim is to have an extensive library of those actors from which we select as required for each application we build on xeoEngine.

 JSON-RPC is very sweet for controlling 3D engines.
 It lets us do things like distribute them across networks, drive them with scripts written in other languages and so on.

-Take a look at the following snippet, which creates a world containing a Newell Teapot and a camera that we can move around:
+Take a look at the following snippet, which creates a world containing a Newell Teapot and a moveable camera:

 ```javascript